abhisheksaxena1998/Malicious-URL-v5-IBM/README.md

     ![How to install](/Images/img6.png)

+## This project is deployed on IBM Cloud Foundry

+# link to Malicious URL Detector Anti-Phishing solution https://mudvfinalradar.eu-gb.cf.appdomain.cloud/

-8. Type a valid URL for example to fetch analysis:
+1. Type a valid URL for example to fetch analysis:

     https://www.mi.com